How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 It's easy to determine the cost of the online course with a price calculator.
 If you want to calculate the price manually, add up your variable cost and fixed expenses.
 After that, you can apply the profit margin to calculate an estimated market price.

-What factors should be considered when pricing an online course?
+What key factors should be considered when pricing an online course?

 Two main factors in pricing an online course: